aha-app/aha-services/docs/hip_chat.md

 2. Enter the name of the room from step 1 into the _Room name_ field.
 You must enter the room name exactly as it appears in HipChat.
 3. Click the _Test connection_ button.
 After a short delay you should see a message appear in your HipChat client in the room you selected.
 4. Enable the integration.
+5. Consider renaming this integration with your HipChat room name for easy future reference.
+Perhaps something like: "HipChat: Customers."
+You can do this by clicking the _HipChat_ text in the heading of this page.

 ## Troubleshooting